 When it is recycled, plastic can only be downcycled, meaning it becomes an item of lesser quality.

 It will never be the same item again.

 Eventually, this leads it to become a waste item that is no longer recyclable and destined to end up in a landfill, or the environment.

-Not to mention, plastic takes 450+ years to decompose in the environment, 1000 years in a landfill.
+Plastic takes 450+ years to decompose in the environment, and 1000 years in a landfill.

 Compared to glass, which takes 1 million years to break down, these numbers may seem kind of low.

-However, it’s important to remember unlike glass, plastic leech toxic chemicals into the environment as time passes.
+However, it’s important to remember that, unlike glass, plastic leeches toxic chemicals into the environment as time passes.

-Plastic doesn’t truly break down either, but instead becomes microplastics which pollute our waterways and even contaminate our very soil and the air we breathe.
+Plastic doesn’t truly break down either, but instead becomes microplastics that pollute our waterways and even contaminate our very soil and the air we breathe.